fastly/fastly-rails/README.md

   c.user = ENV['FASTLY_USER']
   c.password = ENV['FASTLY_PASSWORD']
   c.max_age = 86400 # time in seconds, optional, defaults to 2592000
+  c.service_id = ENV['SERVICE_ID'] # whichever Fastly service you will be using
 end
 ````
 > Note: purging only requires that you authenticate with your `api_key`. `user` and `password` are added for full compatibility with the Fastly API.
+> Also, you must provide a service_id for purges to work.

 ## Usage